pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 __Is it a graph problem?__

 Or can it be modelled as a graph problem?
+If it contains dependencies, a (topological) ordering, relationships, or if you're searching for cycles, the answer may be yes.

 ### Optimization Techniques
 * Do you need an O(n) runtime?
 Forget about sorting.
 Can you store data in a map instead?